 |---|---|

-| Habitat destruction | Promotes protected area awareness |
+| Habitat destruction | Promotes awareness of protected areas |

 | Wildlife trafficking | Supports monitoring and education |

-| Ecosystem degradation | Encourages sustainable tourism models |
+| Ecosystem degradation | Encourages sustainable practices |

-| Lack of public awareness | Provides environmental education |
+| Lack of awareness | Provides environmental education |

 Recent Updates and Trends in 2025

-Expansion of Protected Nature Tourism Zones
+Expansion of Protected Areas

 Growth of Citizen Science Travel

-Technology for Wildlife Monitoring
+Technology in Wildlife Monitoring

 Responsible Travel Certifications

-| Conservation Tourism Trend | Adoption Level |
+| Trend | Adoption Level |

 |---|---|

-| Eco tourism education programs | High |
+| Eco-tourism education programs | High |

 | Wildlife monitoring technology | High |